Subject Intent:

 75% Coursework

 There are four units to study.
-Three units involve centre assessed coursework tasks and there is one written external exam of 1-hour duration.
+Three units involve centre assessed coursework tasks and there is a one written external exam of 1-hour duration.

 Level 3 Examination Board: OCR Cambridge Technical (2016 suite)